Table of Contents

-As the betel leaf is sharp, acrid and hot in nature so it should not be used in hyperacidity, bleeding disorders (rakta pitta), acidity etc. Its oral intake is beneficial in diseases that occur due to vitiation of kapha dosha and harmful in diseases due to vitiation of pitta dosha.
+As the betel leaf is sharp, acrid and hot in nature so it should not be used in hyperacidity, bleeding disorders (rakta pitta), acidity etc. Its oral intake is beneficial in diseases that occur due to vitiation of kapha dosha and harmful in diseases due to vitiation of Pitta dosha.

 Betel leaf or Pan leaf is used both internally and externally.
-It is safe to use paan leaves for few days and in recommended doses.
+It is safe to use paan leaves for a few days and in recommended doses.
 Excessive internal use of leaves is harmful for health.